 Mannheim Center for European Social Research (MZES) (Mannheim Center for European Social Research, Germany)

 Founded as an institute of the University of Mannheim in 1989, the Center's research focuses on "cultural, societal and socio-economic bases of the living conditions of the inhabitants of European countries."
-The Research link leads to current projects, while the Research Archive link leads to their EUROSTAT data archive which includes online access to "The Cost of Social Security 1949-1993" and descriptions of other datasets available on CD-ROM.
 In German and English.

 National Annenberg Election Survey (NAES) (Annenberg Public Policy Center, University of Pennsylvania)